mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0203-django.markdown

   explains the architecture of the resulting set up and includes Chef scripts to automate the deployment.

+* The [Django subreddit](http://www.reddit.com/r/django) is a good spot to learn about Django and ask questions.

 ## Django videos
 * [GoDjango](https://godjango.com/) screencasts and tutorials are free short